champsproject/ldds/paper/paper.md

 #### Flows:

-Two-dimensional phase space:

-* Forced undamped Duffing oscillator (Forced/Unforced).
+* Forced undamped Duffing oscillator

 The time-dependent Hamiltonian that describes the forced Doffing oscillator is: